Last 5 Pages

 A random public picture relating to the lorien trust LARP system, taken from Flickr .
 Click on a photo to visit the full size version.

 The island of Ellada once formed the bulk of the old Graecian mainland, but was devastated during the cataclysm.
 As the waters rushed in, the mainland was split into many tinier islands.
-Eastern Macedonia sank, leaving Thrace an island to the far north, Thessaly was drowned under a tidal wave that only left its highland areas intact and Boiotia lost its lowlands separating the newly formed islands of Attika and Morea to the south.
+Northern Macedonia sank, along with the Thracian Lowlands to the far north, Thessaly was drowned under a tidal wave that only left its highland areas intact and Boiotia lost its lowlands separating the newly formed islands of Attika and Morea to the south.
 What was left of the mainland was rechristened as the island of Ellada, the largest of new Graecian chain.

 Provinces of Ellada

-The Macedonians were long represented in the senate by the Order of St. Michael, crusaders in the service of the ancestors.
-However the Order has stayed at home to aid in the rebuilding effort and it has become increasingly rare for Macedonia to send a representative to the senate.
+The Macedonians were long represented in the Senate by the Order of St. Michael, crusaders in the service of the ancestors.
+However the Order has stayed at home to aid in the rebuilding effort and it had become increasingly rare for Macedonia to send a representative to the senate.
+These days Macedonia has become a haven for refugees from war-torn Maurabia led by Cossimara in the Senate.

 Much of the former breadbasket of Thessaly is underwater as their once plentiful lands were flooded mercilessly during the cataclysm.
 The more highland plains to the west however still remain and the Thessalians have carefully cultivated them to be a fertile as their old territories.
 The Thessalians are really farmers, not soldiers, although they’re staunch in the defense of their lands.
 Food crops fetch a fair price in Graecia and so they are relatively wealthy.
 In the east the cliffs of Magnesia have become separated by the sea from the mainland and formed a new island chain.